flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/flags-messages.md

 === "23"
     ILS X Flag

-    If an ILS frequency is not available, or if the localiser or glideslope signals fail, an ILS 1 (on PFD 1) or an ILS 2 (on PFD 2) flag replaces the ILS frequency indication.
+    If an ILS frequency is not available, or if the localizer or glideslope signals fail, an ILS 1 (on PFD 1) or an ILS 2 (on PFD 2) flag replaces the ILS frequency indication.

 === "24"
     WINDSHEAR